 In Trinity Term, the College invites a professional artist to be our Artist-in-Residence.
 They are always keen to interact with the students, and at the end of term they display the work they have developed here.

-In Trinity Term 2017 our Artist-in-Residence is Edward Thomasson.
-He is an early-career artist, based in London, whose work crosses boundaries between visual and performance arts and is based around storytelling via video and performance.
-He plans to develop a new performance involving the College community during his residency.
+In Trinity Term 2017 our Artist-in-Residence was Edward Thomasson, an early-career artist, based in London, whose work crosses boundaries between visual and performance arts and is based around storytelling via video and performance.
+He developed a new performance during his residency.

 Previous years' Artists-in-Residence were: